Giant oceanic manta ray: Description

 The giant oceanic manta ray can grow up to 9 m in length and a disc size of 7 m across, with a weight around 3000 kg, but the typical size is 4.5 m.
 It is dorsoventrally flattened and has large, triangular pectoral fins on either side of the disc.

 At the front, it has a pair of cephalic fins, which are forward extensions of the pectoral fins.
-These can be rolled up in a spiral for swimming or can be flared out to channel water into the large, forward-pointing, rectangular mouth when the animal is feeding.
+These can be rolled up in a spiral for swimming or flared out to channel water into the large, forward-pointing rectangular mouth when the animal is feeding.

 The teeth are in a band of 18 rows and are restricted to the central part of the lower jaw.

 The eyes and the spiracles are on the side of the head behind the cephalic fins, and the gill slits are on the ventral (under) surface.
-It has a small dorsal fin and the tail is long and whip-like.
+It has a small dorsal fin, and the tail is long and whip-like.
 The manta ray does not have a spiny tail, as do the closely related devil rays (Mobula spp.), but has a knob-like bulge at the base of its tail.

 The skin is smooth with a scattering of conical and ridge-shaped tubercles.
 The colouring of the dorsal (upper) surface is black, dark brown, or steely blue, sometimes with a few pale spots and usually with a pale edge.
 The ventral surface is white, sometimes with dark spots and blotches.
 The markings can often be used to recognise individual fish.
-M. birostris is similar in appearance to M. alfredi, and the two species may be confused, as their distribution overlaps, but distinguishing features exist.